-The Projections reflect significant assumptions, including various assumptions with respect to the anticipated future performance of the Debtor, its tenants (including LTD Teamwork Realty, LLC) after the restructuring contemplated under the Plan is consummated, including assumptions about the rental and sale real estate market, general business and economic conditions, and other matters.
-Many of the assumptions involve conditions that are beyond the control of the Debtor.
+The Projections reflect significant assumptions, including various assumptions with respect to the anticipated future performance of the Debtor, its tenants (including Teamwork Realty) after the restructuring contemplated under the Plan is consummated, including assumptions about the rental and sale real estate market, general business and economic conditions, and other matters.
+Many of the assumptions involve conditions that are beyond the control of the Debtor including any sudden and extended downturn in the real estate rental market.
+While Debtor believes that the real estate rental market and economy continue to improve, there is no such guarantee and the success of the Plan depends in large part on whether the general economy will continue to sustain the Debtor's tenants' ability to pay their rent.
 Any future changes in these conditions may materially impact the Debtor's ability to achieve the Projections.